operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 **Step 3 : Access MariaDB Database.**

-- Connect to the MariaDB Server pod.
+- Connect to the MariaDB Server Pod.

  - Copy the command below to the terminal, and add the podname of MariaDB Server Instance.